Smart Data Portfolios: A Governance Framework for AI Training Data: Sectoral Illustration: Telecom as a Multi-Service AI Platform

 \subsection{Representative AI use cases}

 We illustrate this heterogeneity through three representative AI use cases with distinct governance requirements: device finance scoring, personalization, and network QoS prediction.
-These stylized examples demonstrate the mechanics of portfolio construction and the governance logic with no empirical claims about real-world performance.
+These stylized examples are intended solely to illustrate how governance constraints reshape admissible data allocations under the SDP framework rather than to represent empirical performance claims.